adolenc/vim-textobj-toplevel/README.md

 ┌  ┌  c = fn2(1, 2)
 └  └  fn(c)
 ```

+Intuitively a top-level form ('topform') can be thought of as a paragraph that
+takes indentation into account: a new topform starts at the first non-indented
+line following an empty line, and spans all the lines until the next topform.
+In most ('nicely' formatted) source files this covers definitions of functions,
+classes, include statements, individual assignments and invocations at top
+level, etc.

 vim-textobj-topform tries to mimic the built-in paragraph text object, with
 <kbd>iT</kbd> selecting the topform from anywhere within it, and <kbd>aT</kbd>